polterguy/polterguy.github.io/documentation/magic/index.md

 The fields in the above payload implies the following.

 * __[magic_crudified]__ - If true your magic database has been CRUDified
-* __[server_keypair]__ - If true the server has a public and private key pair
+* __[server_keypair]__ - If true the server has a cryptography key pair
-* __[config_done]__ - If true the configuration process of your server has been done, implying creating a magic database, and changing your _"appsettings.json"_ file applying a valid connection string, and a JWT/auth secret
+* __[config_done]__ - If true the primary configuration process of your server has been done, implying Magic has created a magic database, and changed your _"appsettings.json"_ file, applying a valid connection string to an existing database, and an auth secret

 #### POST magic/system/config/setup